BOARD of DIRECTORS

 SNEC member since 1995

-Carol Grasis graduated from the University of College in 1994 with a BS in Renewable Natural Resources.
+Carol Grasis graduated from the University of Connecticut, College of Natural Resources Management and Engineering in 1994 with a BS in Renewable Natural Resources.
 Carol has been employed by the USDA Natural Resources Conservation Service since 1994.
 She was originally hired as a cartographic technician for the Statewide Soil Survey program and then became a soil conservationist in 1996 and worked in the Windsor Service Center until moving to the CT NRCS State Office in 2010.
 She is currently a Resource Conservationist, working on the Program Staff for CT NRCS.
 Outside of the office, her interests include hiking, gardening, reading and spending time with her family.
 She is a trail manager and volunteer with the Vernon Greenways Volunteers, and has coached baseball at the Little League and Babe Ruth level.
 Carol has served on the board of SNEC-SWCS in the past, including terms as CT Director (1999), President (2001, 2002), President (2013) and Secretary (2015-present).

 Treasurer: CHRISTINE ODIAGA

 SNEC member since 2013

 Christine Odiaga is living her dream, “washed ashore” on Cape Cod and working on the Herring River Restoration Project in Wellfleet & Truro MA – a multi-agency effort to restore over 1000 degraded acres of historic estuary through incremental reintroduction of tidal exchange.
 Prior experience includes ten years of outreach and education as a MassDEP Wetlands Circuit Rider, three years as a municipal Conservation Agent/Stormwater Coordinator and six years of construction site sampling and monitoring on the Central Artery/Tunnel Project (fascinating!!).
 Christine took advantage of the Cooperative Education Program at Northeastern University, an experience she considered to be as important as any class.
 Challenges on the CA/T led her to join the International Erosion Control Association; twelve years on the Northeast Chapter Board included four years as President.
 She joined SWCS in 2013 and served as RI Director, then worked for two years as Executive Director before assuming her current role as Treasurer.
 In these strange times, safely-distant fun includes virtual visits with family in Perú & elsewhere, virtual dance sessions and walking breezy beaches.

 Rhode Island Representative: JEFFREY PETERSON